No booking fees on the app

 How much does it cost for a train from Nottingham to Leicester?

-What is the fastest train from Nottingham to Leicester?
+How do I find the best train route from Nottingham to Leicester?

 Are there direct trains from Nottingham to Leicester?